syl20bnr/spacemacs/doc/DOCUMENTATION.md

 ### Without a layer

-Sometimes a layer can be an unnecessary overhead, this is the case if you just want yo install a package without any configuration associated to it.
+Sometimes a layer can be an unnecessary overhead, this is the case if you just want to install a package without any configuration associated to it.
 A good example is some niche language where you are only interested syntax highlighting.